AIBA Development Modules

-- Referee and Judges
+- Referees and Judges (more information & courses)

 The new AIBA Coaches’ Management System is comprehensive, controlled and centralized; therefore, the quality and performances of Coaches at all levels is constantly improving.
 The new AIBA Coaches’ Management System is also to prevent any unqualified Coach to have an influence on the image and quality of the sport of boxing

-- Ringside Doctors
+- Ringside Doctors (more information)